Vinny Testaverde: Cleveland Browns

+Baltimore Ravens

+In 1996, most of the players and personnel that made up the Cleveland Browns organization moved to Baltimore, establishing the Baltimore Ravens.
+Testaverde played two seasons with the newly formed team.
+He scored the first touchdown in the history of the Ravens on a nine-yard run and ended the season with over 4,000 passing yards, 33 passing touchdowns, and 19 interceptions.
+Testaverde made his first Pro Bowl appearance in 1996, with the Ravens.

 Said football statistics site Football Outsiders of Testaverde's unlikely 1996 season, "The real reason the Ravens ranked first in rushing [efficiency] was, believe it or not, Vinny Testaverde, who was out of his gourd as a scrambler that season.
 Ignore the official stats and take out the kneels, and Testaverde had 197 yards on just 23 carries, 8.6 yards per carry.
-He scrambled seven times on third down with 5-10 yards to go and converted six of those.
+He scrambled seven times on third down with 5–10 yards to go and converted six of those.
 He scrambled six times on a 1st-and-10 and gained a new first down five times.
 Testaverde had not rushed for 100 yards since 1992."

 Testaverde signed a restructured four-year contract with the Ravens ahead of the 1997 season.
-Ravens owner Art Modell complemented Testaverde on his loyalty to the team and his acceptance of the city of Baltimore.
+Ravens owner Art Modell complimented Testaverde on his loyalty to the team and his acceptance of the city of Baltimore.
 However, Testaverde did not perform as well in 1997 as he did the previous year.
 He threw 18 touchdowns and 15 interceptions, and was replaced by backup Eric Zeier after suffering an injury.
 Zeier led the Ravens to two consecutive victories and become popular with the fans.
 After trading for Indianapolis Colts quarterback Jim Harbaugh, the Ravens released Testaverde prior to the 1998 season.
 While Modell and Ravens coach Ted Marchibroda complimented Testaverde and said that he would start elsewhere in the NFL, Testaverde and his agent were dissatisfied with the way that his release was conducted.